2023 Best Rehabilitation Professions Bachelor's Degree Schools

 Read full report on Rehabilitation & Therapeutic Professions at Pacific University

-Saint Louis University landed the #13 spot in the 2023 rankings for the best bachelor’s degree rehabilitation and therapeutic professions programs.
-SLU is a large private not-for-profit school located in the large city of Saint Louis.
+Saint Louis University came in at #13 in this year’s edition of the Best Rehabilitation Professions Bachelor’s Degree Schools ranking.
+SLU is a fairly large private not-for-profit school located in the city of Saint Louis.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $368.